ZOE Broadcasting Network: Channel lease agreements

 In April 2005, ZOE TV and Citynet Network Marketing and Productions, Inc., a subsidiary of GMA Network, Inc., entered to an agreement in which Citynet leased all of ZOE's airtime in exchange for upgrading ZOE TV's broadcast facilities, with ZOE providing in-house programming for GMA.

-On September 1, 2005, Channel 11 ceased its operations as GMA upgraded the station's transmitter and studios.
+On September 1, 2005, Channel 11 ceased its operations with ISLA hour as its last program of the network, as GMA upgraded the station's transmitter and studios.
 The channel's 40 kW transmitter in Ortigas was decommissioned in favor of an upgraded 100 kW transmitter facility purchased by GMA and located at the GMA Tower of Power in Brgy.
 Culiat, Quezon City.
-Due to ownership restrictions requiring a single station per broadcaster per frequency, ZOE maintained transmitter operations for Channel 11.
+Due to ownership restrictions requiring a single station per broadcaster per frequency, ZOE maintained transmitter operations and broadcast license for Channel 11.
 ZOE TV was relaunched on Channel 33, DZOZ-TV.
 Channel 33 used a newly constructed 30 kW transmitter tower station located in Antipolo, while the Ortigas Center studios remained its master control facility.

-On November 11, 2005, after a series of test broadcasts, GMA Network finally handled master control operations of channel 11 and launched their new second TV network through ZOE TV.
-It debuted as an all-female lifestyle channel QTV (Quality TeleVision; later renamed as simply Q on March 18, 2007), then reformatted as news and public affairs channel GMA News TV (now GTV) on February 28, 2011.
+On November 11, 2005, after a series of test broadcasts, GMA Network finally handled master control operations of channel 11 and formally launched their new second TV network through ZOE TV.
+It debuted as an all-female lifestyle channel QTV (Quality TeleVision; later renamed as simply Q on March 18, 2007), then reformatted as news and public affairs channel GMA News TV (now known as GTV since 2021) on February 28, 2011.

 In July 2006, Channel 33 began on test broadcast with its airing of job opening program Future Finder on limited broadcast hours in preparation for a relaunch of DZOZ-TV's new branding on November 27, 2006.
 On that day, after the series of test broadcasts, it began broadcasting, then under a blocktime agreement between ZOE and Makati-based Estima, Inc. The result of the deal was student-oriented channel UniversiTV.
 The channel has proven to be a hub for college and university students, catering them with evening and overnight programs every day.
 By that time, it operated from 4 pm to 8 am the following day, but eventually retracted its broadcast hours until 4 am during its last few months of airing.
 However, on March 10, 2008, UniversiTV ceased its agreement with Channel 33, possibly due to poor ratings and lack of advertisers' support.
 This made ZOE TV left with almost no programming to offer along with the return of the old ZOE TV station ID from 1998 until 2005, though, they surprisingly aired entertainment programs in the evening and a weekday morning TeleRadyo-formatted news program under the ZTV 33 brand.
 UniversiTV on the other hand, was then relaunched as a Pay TV channel via satellite and cable operators, but totally ceased operations by 2010.